-While at CBS News, Miller has reported on national and international breaking news stories such as: the Sandy Hook Elementary School shooting in Newtown, Conn.; the shooting at Chardon High School in Ohio; the 2004, 2008 and 2012 presidential elections; the death of Whitney Houston; the 100th anniversary of the Titanic's sinking; medical care for the rural poor in South Africa and Hurricanes Sandy, Irene and Katrina.
+While at CBS News, Miller has reported on many stories of national and international importance.
+She most recently provided extensive coverage of the unrest in Ferguson, Missouri, following the shooting death of Michael Brown.
+She also covered the Sandy Hook Elementary School shooting in Newtown, Conn.; the shooting at Chardon High School in Ohio; the 2004, 2008 and 2012 presidential elections; the death of Whitney Houston; the 100th anniversary of the Titanic's sinking; medical care for the rural poor in South Africa; and Hurricanes Sandy, Irene and Katrina.

-Miller has interviewed global leaders, politicians, artists and celebrities, including President Bill Clinton, Oprah Winfrey, former Soviet Premier Mikhail Gorbachev, Nobel Peace Prize winner Wangari Maathai, renowned artist Peter Max, Beyonce, John Goodman, Tony Bennett, James Earl Jones, Lenny Kravitz and violinist Yo-Yo Ma.
+Miller has interviewed global leaders, politicians, artists and celebrities, including President Bill Clinton, Oprah Winfrey, former Soviet Premier Mikhail Gorbachev, Nobel Peace Prize winner Wangari Maathai, renowned artist Peter Max, Beyonce, John Goodman, Tony Bennett, James Earl Jones, Lenny Kravitz, LL Cool J, Carlos Santana and violinist Yo-Yo Ma.

 Miller earned a bachelor's degree in journalism from Howard University and studied abroad in Kenya and Tanzania.
 Miller also holds a master's degree in urban studies from the University of New Orleans.

-Her career in broadcast and print journalism includes work at the Los Angeles Times, the Star Tribune in Minneapolis, WWL-TV in New Orleans, WIS-TV in Columbia, South Carolina, the Orange County Newschannel and ABC News Nightline in Washington, D.C.
-Miller also taught journalism and mass communications courses at Dillard University in New Orleans.
+Her career in broadcast and print journalism includes work at the Los Angeles Times, the Star Tribune in Minneapolis, WWL-TV in New Orleans, WIS-TV in Columbia, S.C., the Orange County Newschannel and ABC News Nightline in Washington, D.C.
+Miller also taught journalism and mass communication courses at Dillard University in New Orleans.